8base/Documentation/docs/projects/backend/graphql/graphql-api-mutations-related-record-mutations.md

 ---
 id: 'graphql-api-mutations-related-record-mutations'
 sidebar_label: 'Related Record Mutations'
-redirect_from: '/backend/graphql-api/mutations/related-record-mutations'
 slug: '/backend/graphql-api/mutations/related-record-mutations'
 ---

 # Mutating related records

-_For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc._
+In the following examples, we have a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`.

 You can create, connect, reconnect, and disconnect related table records using 8base's auto-generated GraphQL mutation operations.